Travelling The World Begins In Mexico

 The final bon voyage from our family comes after a hectic night out at the famous Coco Bongo Show & Disco.
 For anyone visiting Cancun or Playa Del Carmen I would highly recommend shelling out the cash to go there.
 The only way I can describe it, is that it’s like being at the theatre and at a club simultaneously.
 The buzz that the workers create from the moment you enter the building is unreal and continues with performances from dancers and acrobats, impersonating everyone from Michael Jackson and Madonna, to Pirates of the Caribbean scenes, to Bruno Mars.
 The pictures below do it no justice, just go there.
 You won’t regret it.

-So after an emotional farewell to my parents, it’s time we make the journey to Belize and start our real backpacking adventure.
+So after an emotional farewell to my parents, it’s time we make the journey to Belize to start our real backpacking adventure and continue travelling the world.
 We’re headed to the island of Ambergris Caye, to a town called San Pedro.
 Read my next blog to find out about our time on the reggae-filled island!